phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

   -h, --help            show this help message and exit --species SPECIES     Comma-separated list of species (e.g., species1,species2).
   --home HOME           Path to the home directory.
   --haploid HAPLOID     Haploid status (True or False).
+True if you have a consensus assembly, False if you have a phased assembly
   --fastqdir FASTQDIR   Path to the FASTQ directory.
   --closeread CLOSEREAD
                         Path to the CloseRead directory.